roman-milk/roman-milk.github.io/karen-6.md

  The whip hissed through the air, slamming into the blue mat beside my leg.
 It sounded like a rifle shot.
 I screamed in panic, doubling over, holding myself in fear.
 Eric was a patient man, a patient man with laughter in his eyes he struggled to hide.
 He'll never use that whip on you, the voice in my head said.
 I know, I answered, but isn't it erotic to think he might?
 Eric waited until I composed myself.
 When I looked up at him, I saw the message in his expression: Surrender.
 You have no choice.

  "Shall we try again?
 Say your mantra, Karen."
-Report_Story #3